Protocol for Ante-Natal Care

 Monitoring Pregnancy Progress:

-- Physical Assessments: Regular checks on musculoskeletal discomfort, vital signs, and fetal health.
+- Physical Assessments: Regular checks for musculoskeletal discomfort, vital signs, and fetal health.

-- Exercise and Posture: Track improvements in exercise tolerance and pain reduction.
+- Exercise and Posture Progress: Track improvements in pain relief, mobility, and exercise tolerance.

-- Nutritional Status: Monitor weight gain, nutritional intake, and deficiencies.
+- Nutritional Status: Monitor weight gain and nutritional intake.

 Criteria for Progression:

-- Positive changes in physical health, such as improved posture, reduced pain, and better fitness.
+- Positive changes in physical health such as improved posture, reduced pain, and enhanced fitness.

 - Progress in emotional and psychological health, such as reduced anxiety or depression symptoms.

-- Stabilization of blood glucose levels for gestational diabetes.
+- Stabilization of blood glucose levels in cases of gestational diabetes.

-- Enhanced maternal and fetal well-being as indicated by fetal monitoring and reduced complications.
+- Enhanced maternal and fetal well-being, evidenced by improved fetal monitoring and reduced complications.

 References: